ratflow/ratflow-desktop/README.md

 All these workspaces are accessible by single key binding.
 From #1 to #9 it's mod key + 1-9, for #10 it's mod key + 0.

+<a name="autoapp"></a>
 ### Autoapp
-Beyond "app to workspace" assignments one can assign generic key binding (`mod + shift + a` by default) to launch different application depending on current workspace.
-For example, using `mod + shift + a` on workspace #4 (file manager) will run `pcmanfm`.
-The same key combination used on workspace #3 (www) may run firefox or vivaldi.
-Autoapp configuration file resides in profile directory and its default content is:
+Beyond "app to workspace" assignments one can assign generic key binding (`mod + shift + a` by default) to launch different application depending on the current workspace.
+For example, using `mod + shift + a` on the workspace #4 (file manager) will run `pcmanfm`.
+The same key combination used on the workspace #3 (www) may run firefox or vivaldi.
+The `autoapp` configuration file resides in profile directory and its default content is:

 ```
 {
     "1": "terminator",